gvnikhil21/Payroll-Service-Database/README.md

 ```
 drop table employee_payroll;
 ```
-###create ER-Model and convert to relational model by workbench
+### Create ER-Model and convert to relational model by workbench
 ```
 use of forward engineer option in workbench to create tables as per ER-Diagram
 ```